Kananaskis Country

 A Kananaskis Conservation Pass is required to park your vehicle in Kananaskis and the Bow Valley.

-Be aware of closures and avalanche risks in the area and check advisories before you go.
+Be aware of closures and check advisories before you go.

 Notes: